Ivaylo Petev

-Ivaylo Bogdanov Petev (Ивайло Богданов Петев; born 9 July 1975) is a Bulgarian professional football manager and former player.
-He played as a midfielder.
+Ivaylo Bogdanov Petev (Ивайло Богданов Петев; born 9 July 1975) is a Bulgarian football manager and former player who played as a midfielder.

-Petev spent his whole career playing in Bulgaria, a part from a season at Greek club Trikala.
+Petev spent his whole career playing in Bulgaria, apart from a season at Greek club Trikala.
 He was most successful early in his career with hometown club Litex Lovech.

 After finishing his playing career, Petev became a manager, managing and having the most success at Bulgarian club Ludogorets Razgrad.
 He also worked as a manager in Cyprus, Croatia, Saudi Arabia and Poland.
 Petev worked as head coach of the Bulgaria and Bosnia and Herzegovina national team as well.

 Playing career

 Petev previously played as a midfielder for Litex Lovech, Spartak Varna, Rodopa Smolyan and Marek Dupnitsa.

 Managerial career

 Ludogorets Razgrad

 After a short spell at Lyubimets as a player-manager in 2009, Petev was appointed as manager of Ludogorets Razgrad, following Kiril Domuschiev's purchase of the club.
 He managed to lead the team to a promotion to the top division of Bulgarian football, followed by two A Group titles (the first in the club's history), a Bulgarian Cup and a Bulgarian Supercup.
 On 21 July 2013, Ludogorets replaced Petev with Stoycho Stoev after poor performances against Lyubimets and Slovan Bratislava in the first leg of the UEFA Champions League qualifying rounds.